DeXter-rno076/breedingparents-specialpage/docs/doc.md

 Then the bottom: Same scheme as with the top: If roots are wider we take the original offset + the roots' height, otherwise the lowest successor's y coordinate.

-Then we calculate the starting point of the roots like this TODO neat grafic shows:
+Then we calculate the starting point of the roots, again with the calculation scheme showed in the grafic above.

 and then just calculate each roots y coordinate by adding the last root's height to the last offset.